dsbowen/hemlock/docs_md/security.md

 ## Heroku and Amazon Web Services

 The location of your data depends on your method of deployment.
 In the tutorial, I suggest deploying through heroku, which in turn deploys your application using AWS cloud computing.
-Both haven extensive security infrastructures.
+Both have extensive security infrastructures.
 Read more about [heroku security](https://www.heroku.com/policy/security) and [AWS security](https://aws.amazon.com/security/).

 ## Secure Sockets Layer (SSL) certification